 CX and big data haven’t always played well together.
 When data can be presented seamlessly, through conversation and visuals, and without customers having to wait, customer experience doesn’t have to take a back seat.

-CX and digital: A marriage of convenience
+CX and AI: A marriage of convenience

 Kate and Owen’s hypothetical conversation gives a glimpse of what’s to come.